slepnevns/slepnevns/README.md

 [![Leetcode Stats](https://leetcard.jacoblin.cool/slepnevns)](https://leetcode.com/slepnevns)

-Nikita is my name and Im DevOps engineer with more than 3 years expirience.
+Nikita is my name and Im DevOps engineer with more than 3 years experience.
 My background is:
 * Unix
 * Docker
 * Kubernetes